BUMETCS673/seprojects-cs673olf24team5/team.md

 Hi, my name is Rich Frechette, I live in Boston, MA.
 I graduated from Penn State with BS in Electrical Engineering in 2019.
 I am pursuing a masters in Software Development with BU.
 I am a Product/Test Engineer for Analog Devices working on Radio Frequency Testing for semiconductor chips.
 I use LabVIEW and Python to develop automated tests utilizing external measurement and power supply equipment.
 In my previous role I developed similar automated testing using C#.

+Hello, I am Abdallah El Hamawi, I currently lie in Seattle, WA.
+I am completeing my masters in Software Development.
+I have 4 courses left to graduate including this one.
+I decided to take a break for a year because my wife and I welcomed our baby daughter last fall.
+My background is mainly in union organizing and labor relations.
+I decided to persue this masters to expand on my expertise and to explore different career options later on.
+I look forward to working with you all!